Dornubari Vizor April 2, 2023

 Because Ko-fi doesn’t take a cut, the payments are direct.
 There is no waiting period.

 Unlike Patreon, Ko-fi doesn’t force you to put out content for your subscribers consistently.
-You will not get kicked off the platform like you might on Patreon.
+You will not get kicked off the platform as you might on Patreon.

 The “Buy me a coffee” gimmick might be off-putting to some people.
 Some prefer a clean-cut approach.
 This can be changed with Ko-fi Gold.

 If you create certain types of content, such as explicit adult or far-right political content, you will be subject to the same de-platforming as on Patreon.
 This is covered in the Ko-fi terms of service.

 Memberful was founded in 2013 to help content producers sell memberships to their communities.
 This Patreon alternative is different in that it is a website plugin.
 It also happens to be owned by Patreon as of August 2018.

 Memberful uses Stripe for recurring payment transactions.
 Stripe is an online payment processing platform used by some of the biggest companies in the world.